Special Project & Research Information

 2. The student gathers and completes the following:

-Departmental Petition Approval Form – must be signed by the student, supervising faculty member, and the Assistant Chair; available online (see "student page" on SOS dept webpage)
+- a.
+Departmental Petition Approval Form (pdf) – must be signed by the student, supervising faculty member, and the Assistant Chair

 3. Once all forms are completed and signed, where needed, by the student and faculty member, the student emails all the required forms to the Assistant Chair (or if unavailable, to the Chair) of the Social Sciences Department.
 The Assistant Chair will review the forms.
 If not approved, the Assistant Chair will notify the student by email.
 If approved, the Assistant Chair will sign the approval form and open a slot for the student to register in the course.
 Once a slot is opened, the student may register for the course.
 Students should take note that finding a faculty member, negotiating a project, and completing the required documents takes time and should begin this process one semester prior to the one in which the project is to be done.